primer/octicons/lib/octicons_helper/README.md

 > A rails helper that inlines SVG octicons

-This rails helper let's you easily include svg [octicons][octicons] in your rails apps.
+This rails helper let's you easily include svg [octicons][octicons-docs] in your rails apps.

 ## Install